 Studies have shown that students holding part-time jobs during school* tend to be more organized, have higher GPA’s, and stay in school. *Up to 15 hours per week.

 The Puget Sound community benefits from essential contributions of student staff.
-Student staff members provide about 25% of the University’s non-faculty staffing and hold important positions that contribute to institutional success.
+Student staff members provide about 27% of the university’s non-faculty staffing and hold important positions that contribute to institutional success.
 Student staff members express genuine pride in their campus roles and their ability to contribute to the cost of their education.

 EVERY job contributes to your career path…